opulo-inc/ohai/docs/lumen/pack-out/index.md

 	* Confirm `QC PASS sticker` is  present underneath the `staging-plate`
 	* Confirm the `machine SN label` matches the `mobo QC receipt`'s serial number
 	* Confirm the `machine SN label` matches the box SN label that's clipped to the `primary-staging-plate`
-	* Review the `primary-staging-plate` for the presence of all major components, checking to see if the original QC inspector missed anything
+	* Review the `primary-staging-plate` for the presence of all major components (checking to see if the original QC inspector missed anything):
+		* 2x vacuum-pump
+		* 2x solenoid-valve
+		* 1x nozzle-rack w/6 nozzles
+		* mobo-top-cover
+		* bottom-camera assembly
+	* Confirm tubing is installed correctly:
+		* Red `Vac1` line appears unkinked and runs to `LH` y-coupler
+		* Blue `Vac2` line appears unkinked and runs to `RH` y-coupler

  	!!!success "If all checks pass, continue onward"

 1. Place the `primary-staging-plate` into `upper-foam-tray` in the region shown below